-Kelly is a senior mechanical engineering major and energy studies minor from Long Valley, NJ.
+Kelly was an undergraduate student in mechanical engineering major and energy studies minor from Long Valley, NJ.
 She worked in the Sakaue lab in the Fall of 2017 under Mitsu.
 Her project involved researching methods to manufacture microfiber coatings of varying densities and angles.

 Alfredo Duarte Gomez

 Alfredo Duarte graduated from the University of Notre Dame class of 2019 with an undergraduate degree in Aerospace Engineering.
 Originally from Teguciglpa, Honduras, Alfredo worked in the development and characterization of Pressure Sensitive Paint from Spring 2017 to Spring 2018.

 He is now pursuing his PhD at the University of Texas at Austin as part of the Reactive Flow Modeling Lab.

 Kevin Warten graduated from the University of Notre Dame in the class of 2018 with an undergraduate degree in Aerospace Engineering.
 He now lives in West Hartford, CT and works for Pratt & Whitney as an Acoustic Engineer.
 With the Sakaue Lab, Kevin researched microfiber coatings aimed at increasing the efficiency of wind turbine propellers, as well as decreasing the noise generated by wake interaction.
 As an avid musician at Notre Dame, Kevin was inspired by his time with the Sakaue Lab to pursue a career that was able to combine his passions for both engineering and noise.
 As an Acoustic Engineer at Pratt & Whitney, Kevin now works to ensure that engines in both the commercial and military realms operate as quietly as possible.